by Natalie Schrader

 NAMI Mercer Intern

 In a world that is always progressing and trying to be better, mental health stigma is a harmful force that lurks in the shadows.
-Stigma can prevent millions from seeking the hep they need.
+Stigma can prevent millions from seeking the help they need.
 Let’s discuss some ways to understand stigma’s impact and embrace diversity.
 Stigma surrounding mental health shows up in many forms: misunderstandings, stereotypes, and discrimination.

 This type of judgment can often negatively affect open conversations and perpetuate a culture of silence around mental health issues.
 Words matter, the language we use can either push stigma or contribute to its dismantling.
 It is crucial to choose words carefully, avoiding derogatory terms and embracing person- first language that acknowledges the individual beyond their condition.
 Educating yourself can become a potent weapon against stigma.
 By educating oneself, a person become more aware of the roots of myths and misconceptions surrounding mental health.
 This can help build and understanding about certain mental health conditions and seeking help is a display of courage, not weakness.